 To get set up to use MQTT with IBM Watson IoT Platform, complete the following steps:

 Follow along in the following video as I set up the Cloudant database and IoT Platform service through the IBM Cloud dashboard, and then register the device such that it can send and receive data by using MQTT.
-(IBM Bluemix has been renamed to IBM Cloud, but you’ll see some references to IBM Bluemix in the video.)
+(IBM Cloud has been renamed to IBM Cloud, but you’ll see some references to IBM Cloud in the video.)
 The section below provides additional information for how to complete these steps.

 Log in to IBM Cloud.

 To configure a new IoT Platform service, open the Catalog from within the IBM Cloud dashboard, and select ‘Internet of Things’ from the sidebar on the right-hand side of the screen and then select ‘Internet of Things Platform’.
 Enter a service name, select a region and plan, and then press the ‘Create’ button to create the service.

 Create the Cloudant DB from the IBM Cloud Catalog by selecting ‘Data & Analytics’ from the sidebar, and then selecting ‘Cloudant NoSQL DB’.
 Enter a name for the Cloudant service, select a region and plan and then press the ‘Create’ button.

 To persist the device data, I set up the Cloudant DB as a historian service.
 Read the IBM Cloud documentation on “Connecting and configuring a historian service.”
 Double click on your Internet of Things Platform service displayed in the IBM Cloud dashboard, then click the Launch button to view the service details.
 From the IoT Platform dashboard, select Extensions from the sidebar and press the Setup button underneath the Historical Data Storage item on the extensions screen.
 You will need to enable pop-ups.
 Configure the historian service by selecting a bucket, timezone and database name and then click Done to complete the configuration of the service.